madhums/madhums.github.io/about.md

 ## How do I do?

 - I brainstorm ideas with product owners, come up with _user stories_
 - I initially _sketch_ the ideas on a _whiteboard_ to come up with the _user flows_ and think it out loud.
 At this phase I prefer to include the _team_ that is involved as it brings _alignment_.
-This is also the stage where I sometimes use parts of _[google design sprint](http://designsprintkit.withgoogle.com)_.
+This is also the stage where I sometimes use parts of [google design sprint](http://designsprintkit.withgoogle.com).
-- Design using _[SketchApp](https://www.sketchapp.com/)_ (if needed)
+- Design using _SketchApp_ (if needed)
 - Code it!

 I use [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and [Open Source Software](https://en.wikipedia.org/wiki/Open-source_software) to implement the solutions.
-For web, I use [React](https://facebook.github.io/react/) and for mobile, [React Native](https://facebook.github.io/react-native/).
+For web, I use React and for mobile, React Native.
 And for the rest of web and mobile frontend, I use the react ecosystem.
-For backend, I use [Node.js](https://nodejs.org/en/) and [MongoDB](https://www.mongodb.com/).
+For backend, I use Node.js and MongoDB.

 I not only use OSS to build solutions, but also contribute back.
 Checkout my github to see OSS contributions.